Ghazal 184, Verse 2

 Bekhud Dihlavi:

-He says, in amazement, silence is required and necessary; and you're such a bad-tempered one that you consider my amazement and my silence to be a spectacle.
-And grief is the kind of story that for it 'distracted-narrative-ness' and disorderedness of speech are appropriate.
-If I put aside amazement and silence and bring to my tongue the grief of the heart, then you are displeased and disaffected.
+He says, 'In amazement, silence is required and necessary; and you're such a bad-tempered one that you consider my amazement and my silence to be a spectacle.
+And grief is the kind of story that for it 'distracted expression' and disorderedness of speech are appropriate.
+If I put aside amazement and silence and bring to my tongue the grief of the heart, then you are displeased and disaffected.'
 (266-67)

 Bekhud Mohani: